pdlfs/deltafs-umbrella/README.cray.md

-**// This file is written for deltafs adoptors that want to experiment with deltafs on a Cray system**
+**// This file is written for collaborators that are willing to run experiments using deltafs on a Cray system**

 [![Build Status](https://travis-ci.org/pdlfs/deltafs-umbrella.svg?branch=master)](https://travis-ci.org/pdlfs/deltafs-umbrella)